 Chicago, Jan.
-28 .- The Allis-Chalmers company, manufcturers of mining machinery, was fined \$4,000 today by Judge Landis in the United States district court following the return by a jury of a verdict finding the company guilty of importing four iron molders from Man-chester, England, in violation of the alien contract labor law."
-Counsel for the company will appeal the case to the United States circuit of appeals United States circuit court of appeals.
+28 .- The Allis-Chalmers company, manufcturers of mining machinery, was fined \$4,000 today by Judge Landis in the United States district court following the return by a jury of a verdict mains the company sulity of importing four iron molders from Manchester, England, in violation of the alien contract labor law."
+Counsel for the company will appeal the case to the United States circuit court of appeals.